Clint Finley

-Clint Cade Finley (born March 27, 1977) is a former American football Safety who played two seasons for the Kansas City Chiefs.
+Clint Cade Finley (born March 27, 1977) is an American former professional football player who was a defensive back for two seasons with the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers.

 Early life

-Finley was born on March 27, 1977 in Andrews, Texas and attended Cuero High School.
+Finley was born on March 27, 1977, in Andrews, Texas, and attended Cuero High School.

 College career

 Finley went to college at Nebraska, playing safety.
 In 1996 he was redshirted.
 In 1997 he played in 9 games and had 14 tackles.
 In 1998 he had 28 tackles and had 3 interceptions, one which he returned for a touchdown against Colorado.
 In 1999 he played in 12 games and had 27 tackles, he also had one interception.
 He played in 11 games in 2000 and had 22 tackles but no interceptions.